BrokenHeartProgrammer/selected-option-picker/ReadMe.md

 | `onItemChange`           | **Yes**      | callback function | A callback function to return the selected item when selection of item changed in the list |
 | `onCancelPress`            | **Yes**      | function | This function called when cancel button pressed in picker |

+## TO DO

+- [ ] [Android/iOS] Provide the pagination for the long list

+## Sponsors

+Support this project by becoming a sponsor.
+Your logo will show up here with a link to your website.

 ## License
 *MIT*